This article answers why there are certain parts of your consultation that are no longer editable after the start date has passed.

 - If a consultation becomes private, anyone who tries to access the consultation on its old (public) URL (eg from a bookmark, a link in an email, or because they're currently looking at it when it changes) will see a 'Not Found' error message instead.

 - If a consultation's URL changes for any other reason, respondents will be redirected to the new location rather than seeing a 'Not Found' error.
 However, if they are in the middle of filling in an online survey, they will lose all the answers they have already filled out.
 This is the main reason that URL changes need to be done with great caution.
+(NB.
+This doesn't apply to save-and-return links, which will still work and redirect to the consultation's new location).

 Why can't I change the owner?
 What has that got to do with the URL?